 Working Women Empowered: Making Democracy in Tunisia.

-March 5, 2013—In December 2010, Mohamed Bouazizi, a 23-year-old market vendor in Tunisia, self-immolated to protest deep-seated government corruption that made it impossible for him to earn a living.
-Following his desperate action, Tunisian women helped spur protests and end autocratic regimes in Tunisia and throughout the Arabic-speaking world.
-Today, Tunisian women remain in the forefront of ensuring democratic change in their country during the difficult years of government transition.
+March 5, 2013—Tunisian women helped spur protests and end autocratic regimes in Tunisia and throughout the Arabic-speaking world and today remain in the forefront of ensuring democratic change in their country during the difficult years of government transition.

 On Second Anniversary of Uprising, Bahrainis Say Crisis Is Worse.